zinrai/jailconf-builder/README.md

-# Vanilla Jail
+# jailconf-builder

-Vanilla Jail is a CLI tool for managing FreeBSD jails using the standard [jail.conf(5)](https://man.freebsd.org/cgi/man.cgi?jail.conf(5)) configuration.
+`jailconf-builder` is a CLI tool for managing FreeBSD jails using the standard [jail.conf(5)](https://man.freebsd.org/cgi/man.cgi?jail.conf(5)) configuration.

 Back around 2013, when I was working with jail.conf(5) on FreeBSD 9.x, I wished there was an include option to improve usability.
 Recently, I revisited jail.conf(5) and discovered that the include option is indeed implemented.
-This discovery led to the development of this `vanilla-jail`, which uses the standard features of the jail system.
+This discovery led to the development of this `jailconf-builder`, which uses the standard features of the jail system.

 ## Note